How is this drug name pronounced?

 - A corticosteroid (dexamethasone)

 Sarclisa is administered via a tube into a vein (intravenous infusion, or I.V.) several times during a 28-day “treatment cycle”.
 During the first treatment cycle, Sarclisa is administered weekly on days 1, 8, 15, and 22.
 During the subsequent cycles, Sarclisa is administered every two weeks, on days 1 and 15.
-Sarclisa is administered in combination with pomalidomide (Pomalyst) and dexamethasone.
+Sarclisa is administered in combination with pomalidomide (Pomalyst) and dexamethasone or in combination with carfilzomib and dexamethasone.
 Pomalidomide is taken by mouth once daily from day 1 to day 21 of each 28-day treatment cycle.
+Carfilzomib is administered by injection in a vein on days 1, 2, 8, 9, 15, and 16 of each 28-day treatment cycle.
 Low-dose dexamethasone (in addition to the corticosteroid that is injected into a vein before Sarclisa infusion) is given on days 1, 8, 15, and 22 for each 28-day cycle (either by mouth or by injection into a vein).
+On the days when both Sarclisa and carfilzomib are administered, dexamethasone is given first, followed by the Sarclisa, and then the carfilzomib infusion.

 What are the observed clinical results?